AdaCore/spark2014/docs/guidance/main.rst

 For each unproved property in this subprogram, you should follow the following steps:

 #.
-Understand why the property can't be false at run time.
-If you don't
+Find out the reasons for which the property can't be false at run time.
+If
-   understand why a property holds, GNATprove can't either.
-You may discover at this stage that indeed the property may fail at run time, in which case you first need to correct the program so that it can't fail.
+   you don't understand why a property holds, GNATprove can't either.
+You may discover at this stage that indeed the property may fail at run time, in which case you first need to correct the program so that it can't fail anymore.
 #.
 Determine if the reasons for the property to hold are known
    locally.
 GNATprove analysis is modular, which means it only looks at locally available information to determine whether a check succeeds or not.
 This